khaosdoctor/natural-hour-parser/README.md

 We can repeat the steps from 3 to 7 until we reach the end of the buffer, this way we would be able to parse the whole week.

 > I didn't fully implemented this or gave it much though as it would be too difficult not only to parse it back but to also generate the input, but it's a very interesting way to represent the opening hours of a restaurant.
+I'm thinking on implementing and writing about this (bitmaps) in the future.